A Damselfly nymph is mainly found in the slower-moving waters of large pools in river systems or along the weed banks.

 How To Fish the Damselfly Nymph

-Damselfly nymphs are formidable flies to use at any time of year, so it should be on your best fly tying kit.
+Damselfly nymphs are formidable flies to use at any time of year.
 But you’ll have the best results using these flies from early to mid-summer.
 In May, June, July, and August, damselfly nymphs are a significant part of the trout’s diet, so you’ll be guaranteed success if you fish with a damselfly pattern at this time of year.

 The best way to use the damselfly nymph is with a slow retrieve, interrupted by long pauses.
 We recommend using a slow fly fishing sinking line or a floating line to fish your damselfly nymph pattern.